jeffrwells/coderbase.io-staging/ABOUTME.md

 I am graduating with a Computer Science degree in the Spring of 2014.

-When I'm not programming, I cook, do olympic weightlifting, and drink espresso and craft IPAs.
+When I'm not programming, I cook, do crossfit, and drink espresso and craft IPAs.
 I'm from Portland, Oregon.